smart-on-fhir/cumulus-etl/docs/chart-review.md

   s3://my-cumulus-prefix-phi-99999999999-us-east-2/subdir/
 ```

-The above command will take all the DocumentReferences in Group `67890` from the EHR,
+The above command will take all the DiagnosticReports and DocumentReferences
+in Group `67890` from the EHR,
 mark the notes with the default NLP dictionary,
 anonymize the notes with `philter`,
 and then push the results to your Label Studio project number `3`.